jeantroiani/vending_machine/README.md

     bundle install
     pry (or IRB)
     require './lib/vending.rb'
-    machine = Vending.new (Creates a vending machine and deploys it with ten units of each coin type) cake = Product.new(:cake,1.55)  (To create products with a name and price) machine.load(cake)  (Loads item into the machine)
+    cake = Product.new(:cake,1.55)  (To create products with a name and price) currency = Currency.new (Creates a currency system, in this case UK version) cash = Cash.new(currency) (To add a cash container with the currency of your preference) products = Container.new (To create a box of items to sell) machine = Vending.new(cash: cash, products: products) (To deploy a vending machine) machine.products.load(cake)  (loads item into the machine)
-    machine.buy(cake,2) (Buy a cake or anything other product and amount inserted) machine.products (To see what items are available) machine.insert   (To load the machine with more money)
+    machine.buy(cake,2, :pound) (Buy a cake or anything other product and amount inserted) If you haven't insert all the money required to buy an item, you will be asked to keep introducing money, please use the correct format (1,two_pounds) machine.products.items  (To see what items are available) machine.cash.insert(1,:pound)  (To load the machine with more money)

 How to test it
 ----------------
+    git@github.com:jeantroiani/vending_machine.git
     cd vending_machine
     rspec